All fields required

 Proving your claim will require an in-depth investigation and a review of all evidence related to your accident.
 You may not have access to these pieces of evidence on your own.
 However, when you hire a personal injury attorney, he or she will have the resources and the manpower necessary to conduct a comprehensive investigation on your behalf.

-Many personal injury claims settle outside of the courtroom.
+Many claims settle outside of the courtroom.
 When you enter into these settlement agreements, you will have to negotiate with the insurance company or defense attorney for compensation that covers your injuries.
 Your attorney can help you calculate your damages accurately before you enter negotiations.
 In addition, your attorney has the negotiation skills necessary to represent your interests at this table.

-Many kinds of personal injury cases exist, from car accidents to those involving defective products or conditions on another party’s property.
+Many kinds of injury cases exist, from car accidents to those involving defective products or conditions on another party’s property.
 No matter how an injury occurs, it is important for a person to understand for a person to understand the legal processes that follow and how they may affect grounds for a personal injury case.
-If you believe that someone else is legally responsible for your injuries, the following steps can be used to protect your potential personal injury claim.
+If you believe that someone else is legally responsible for your injuries, the following steps can be used to protect your potential claim.

 If you sustained injuries in an accident, you first step will be to investigate and determine if insurance can cover your injuries.
 In some cases, this will be simple.
 All Georgia drivers, for example, are required to carry insurance with minimum amounts of coverage.
 Business owners and homeowners are similarly beholden to carry such policies.